kaspiana/avery-html/README.md

 # Avery

-Avery is a C# library which allows for static HTML pages to be rendered from templates and data files.
-It is intended for personal use.
+Avery is a tool which allows static web pages to be rendered from template files and Lua script files.

+# Early work

+- HTML tree manipulation

+# Todo

+- HTML parsing
+- Lua integration